PauGoSi/Covid-BI-Dashboard/README.md

 ## Installation

-To run this project on your local machine, simply install Microsoft Visual Studio and ensure that you have the "Live Server" extension installed.
+To run this project on your local machine, simply install Microsoft Visual Studio Code and ensure that you have the "Live Server" extension installed.

 ## Run the project